djaumann/test-repo-3d-mag/docs/quickstart-guide.rst

 ..
 TODO: Link to API reference

 This was only one of the available library examples.
 The other :ref:`examples <examples>` will show much more of the sensor's available functionality.
-If you need more details about the library functions check out the `API reference section <>`_ of this documentation.
+If you need more details about the library functions check out the :ref:`API reference section <api-ref>` of this documentation.

 .. |TM| replace:: XENSIV™ 3D Magnetic Sensors TLx493D
 .. _TM: https:://infineon.com/